 This second program provides professional development for teachers already in the classroom.
-These students already hold a Bachelor degree in Education and generally have taught in the public schools.
-Students in this program can immerse themselves in upper-division Education courses, but may also advance their knowledge in their area of endorsement.
+These Master's candidates already hold a Bachelor's degree in Education and generally have taught in the public schools.
+Students in this program can immerse themselves in upper-division courses, or develop the knowledge and expertise in a new area of endorsement in their area of endorsement.

-These students, with their wide range of experience, contribute significantly to classroom discussions.
+With their wide range of teaching experience, , these master's candidates contribute significantly to classroom discussions.
 Our program affords them the opportunity to gain knowledge of the latest theories and practices.
 In addition, our program helps teachers to broaden their network of colleagues.
 When they return to the classroom, our students/educators tap into these new relationships to share information and research, and to develop tools for student achievement.

-Students in this program may concentrate their studies in Elementary Education, Secondary Education, or Special Education.
-With the proper undergraduate foundation, these students may also pursue the MA -T degree in Reading Education.
+Students in this program may concentrate their studies in Elementary Education, Secondary Education, or Special Education or Reading Education.

 WNMU College of Education

 Last updated: October 24, 2013